jmoney/is-ip-in-range/README.md

 **That's it!** Maven Release Plugin handles:
 - ✅ Version updates
 - ✅ Git commits and tags
-- ✅ Building and publishing
+- ✅ Building and publishing release
 - ✅ Version bumping for next development cycle

+**Note on snapshots:** Due to GitHub Actions security (workflows triggered by `GITHUB_TOKEN` don't trigger other workflows), the new snapshot version won't be automatically published.
+The snapshot will be published on the next push to `main`, or you can manually trigger `main.yaml` if you need the snapshot immediately.

 ### Workflow Summary